 Christmas time was rich and heavy and brilliant with the sea across the road, Santa in a front end loader and it was a real Santa not some bullshit farmer dressed up and riding in their own front end loader.
 This was a real one and his reindeer were in the old stone barn at the back of the bank.
 The kids whose dad ran that bank said this was true and I remember that girl, Susan, in my class, had a dragster bike with pink things on the wheels so it was real what she said.
 Christmas was stained glass and the nativity, a brilliant tranquil story fired though with candles and sheep, lit up at the back with a stained glass window of another entirely different story, set on fire with the summer, threaded through with the last days of school where we made lanterns with green, blue, red, orange, yellow cellophane, the classrooms blazing with tinsel, the final concert where we sang too loud and the infants teacher was tired and said keep calm and that family that lived in the sandhills in a shack that had no electricity and sand going in the front door.
 And then we ran home fast as anything because if you were outside when the sleigh went over you only got a bag of sand.
 The green and blue bottles at the window reminded me of all of that.

 I really hate cooking.
 There is not much more to say about this photo except that I just hate cooking.
-My mum and her mum and her mum ( etc. ) were extraordinaires.
+My mum and her mum, and her mum ( etc. ) were extraordinaires.
 They could make anything, out of anything, anywhere and at any time.
 I just helped.
 And I did this as quickly as possible because I just wanted to get back to my reading.
-But because I read so much, I was always hungry and so took every opportunity to eat quickly with the book open nearby, breathing its narrative over the top of the oven and this can actually be realized through this very picture.
-There must have been a book nearby, spilled open and waiting; looking at the age of myself here I think it might have been Gobbolino the Witch’s Cat.
+But because I read so much, I was always hungry and so took every opportunity to eat quickly with the book open nearby, breathing its narrative over the top of the oven and in this picture there would have been a book nearby, open and waiting; looking at the age of myself here I think it might have been Gobbolino the Witch’s Cat.